ljm565/H-AdminSim/README.md

 ### Recent updates 📣
+* *July 2025 (v0.4.2)*: We have supported LangChain's JsonOutputParser funtion as well as naive LLM API methods.
 * *July 2025 (v0.4.1)*: Add functionality to schedule appointments based on the hospital's current time (the time the patient contacted for booking).
 * *July 2025 (v0.4.0)*: Added a hospital simulation environment to enable rescheduling based on patient priority, flexibility, and other constraints.
 * *July 2025 (v0.3.1)*: Added agent results evaluation codes.